Fit as a Mama Bear

 Instructions

-• Spray a medium pan with nonstick spray and heat over low to medium heat.
+• Spray a medium pan with nonstick spray and heat over to medium heat.

 • Cook for 6-10 minutes or until edges are slightly brown and pancakes are mostly firm.

-• Flip and cook another 5-6 minutes covered.
+• Flip and cook another 5-6 minutes until fully cooked through.

 Notes